msabramo/kallithea/docs/setup.rst

 Kallithea currently only hosts repositories using http and https.
 (The addition of ssh hosting is a planned future feature.)
 However you can easily use ssh in parallel with Kallithea.
-(Repository access via ssh is a standard "out of the box" feature of mercurial_ and you can use this to access any of the repositories that Kallithea is hosting.
+(Repository access via ssh is a standard "out of the box" feature of Mercurial_ and you can use this to access any of the repositories that Kallithea is hosting.
 See PublishingRepositories_)

 Kallithea repository structures are kept in directories with the same name